 This is a common question among health-conscious people who want to ensure they are getting all the right nutrients.
 In some parts of the world, the terms folate and folic acid are used interchangeably.
 This leads to confusion.
-Here we will try to clarify the difference between folate and folic acid, while sharing the benefits they provide along with the possible health consequences of their deficiencies.
+Here we will try to clarify the difference between folate and folic acid while sharing the benefits they provide along with the possible health consequences of their deficiencies.

 Folate vs. folic acid: what are they?

 First, we need to know what folate and folic acid are.
-Both are forms of vitamin B9 which is a crucial vitamin for proper functioning of the human body.
-B9 helps our body to make and repair DNA.
+Both are forms of vitamin B9 which is a crucial vitamin for the proper functioning of the human body.
+B9 helps our bodies to make and repair DNA.
 It facilitates the growth of cells and tissues.
 A lot of us suffer from anemia.
 Vitamin B9 acts as a defense against this condition.
 Vitamin B9 converts homocysteine into methionine which improves cardiovascular health.
 Vitamin B9 also promotes serotonin and SAMe which encourage optimal brain function.
 It is also a vital nutrient for pregnant women.

 Folate vs. folic acid: what’s the difference?

 We have already said that both folic acid and folate are different forms of vitamin B9.
 The main difference between folate and folic acid is where it comes from.
 Folate is natural and folic acid is a synthetic form of folate.
 We find folate in natural foods.
 But folic acid is the nutrient often added to foods that is “supposed to” reduce a folate deficiency.
 Natural folate is sometimes referred to as methylated folate because it’s the form of folate our cells can directly use.
-Our body cannot produce folate.
+Our bodies cannot produce folate.
 Instead, we have to take it in through our diet.
 For this reason, we need to know the foods that are rich in vitamin B9.
 However, if someone suffers from folate deficiency, opting for L-Methylfolate supplements is the best solution.

 What is the methylated folate supplement?